selaere/code-guessing/README.md

 [Link.](https://codeguessing.gay/70/#7)

-Boring one of many js submissions but it does say to "upload the scripts you used to finish the game with no further changes".
+One of many boring js submissions but it does say to "upload the scripts you used to finish the game with no further changes".
 I think it's roughly optimal without using multiplexing

 ## round #62 (implement a text editor)

 [Link.](https://codeguessing.gay/62/#12)

 Behold txt.k world's best bad text editor.
 The code is beautiful and it supports all the keybinds you already expect.
 It has text selection and indenting support and saving (it closes and opens the file again) and Ctrl+F (which is really just "find next").
 It uses an awful awk hack to make it run in raw mode.

 `simple. usable. extensible. pick all three.` With Ctrl+E it can run arbitrary code. this is a Feature, actually. here are some examples of things you can do,